GoApptiv/file-management-nestjs/README.md

 # File Storage Service

-File storage service is Microservice build to securely store your files to the Google Cloud bucket.
+File storage service is a Microservice build to securely store your files to the Google Cloud bucket.

 ## Installation